rubenarslan/OSC-ArchivalProject/README.md

 Archival Project
 ================

-This is a framework for the [OSC](http://openscienceframework.org) [Archival Project](http://archival.dyden.de), which aims to code psychological studies' statistics.
+This is a framework for the [OSC](http://openscienceframework.org) [Archival Project](http://archivalproject.org), which aims to code psychological studies' statistics.

 It's written using CakePHP and makes use of jQuery, Twitter Bootstrap and Select2.

-The code is missing the Config directory, which can be taken from a CakePHP distribution.
+Some code is missing the Config directory, which can be taken from a CakePHP 2.x distribution.

 The code can probably be adapted to other meta-analyses, but it requires some knowledge of PHP and JavaScript, jQuery to do so.